Types of Heat Pipes

 Constant conductance heat pipes (standard or CCHP) and vapor chambers are by far the most prevalent type of heat pipe used for cooling electronics.
 As Celsia has numerous website pages on this subject (see below), we won’t do a deep dive here.
 However, we’ll use this definition of a standard heat pipe when comparing them to other types: a copper enclosure with a copper sintered wick structure attached to the entirety of the inner walls of the device and a small amount of water as the working fluid.

-As for vapor chambers, Celsia has numerous articles on these devices so I’ll be brief.
-First, vapor chambers are not simply flat heat pipes.
+Vapor chambers are the first type of heat pipe variation.
 While it’s true that the most used vapor chambers closely mimic their heat pipe cousins (copper enclosure, sintered wick, water working fluid) they are designed to function as a planar heat spreading device and need a support structure to ensure adequate vapor flow and for structural integrity under clamping loads.
 Heat pipes can be flattened to a width-to-height aspect ratio on the order of 4:1 while vapor chambers achieve up to 60:1 aspect ratio.
 This design makes them a much better heat spreader and perfect for applications where a high degree of isothermality is required.

 Variants on vapor chambers include 2-piece and 1-piece construction.
 The first uses a traditional manufacturing method where two stamped copper plates are bonded together, complete with wick structure, working fluid, and the addition of a support structure.
 A 1-piece design begins life as a very large tube (up to 70mm diameter), that’s sintered then flattened after a support structure is added.
 Benefits of this design include lower cost and the ability to be bent into ‘L’ and ‘U’ shapes.
 Here are some useful vapor chamber links: